gniarchos/weather_app/README.md

 # 📺 Weather App (iOS)

-A simple application for getting weather conditions.
+A simple application for obtaining weather conditions.

-This project is using the user's current location as default location.
+This project uses the user's current location as the default location.
 The app fetches all the necessary data from [Open-Meteo API](https://open-meteo.com/).

 Made with React Native.
 Tested on iOS.

 ## 🛠️ Features

-- Current location conditions
+- Current conditions for your location
-- Search for any location conditions
+- Search for conditions in any city
 - Hourly conditions
-- 14 days conditions
+- 14-day forecast

 ## 🚧 Made with